ans-group/docs.ukfast.co.uk/source/security/threatmonitoring/alert-remediation-tips/ip-whitelist.md

 7. Add the IP to restrict access to in the IP address field, set the ‘IP Type’ to ‘Single IP’.
 8. Add the attacking IP address in the ‘IP Address’ field.
 9. Leave a note if required.
-10. You can add additional IP addresses  by pressing ‘Add network Location’
+10. You can add additional IP addresses  by pressing ‘Add Network Location’
 11. Press ‘Create Group’ To save this IP group.

 12. Navigate to the ‘Port Groups’ Section